Last time, Tom Stapor from NAPA Autotech guided us through some of the preliminary considerations when looking at vehicle brake system inspections.

 Following on from the preliminary inspection and a road test of the vehicle to determine what might need attention, we began the brake inspection process by examining the level and condition of the brake fluid.

-One thing Stapor mentions is that beside the condition of the fluid itself—has it been contaminated by oil or petroleum-based fluids—is the the level of the moisture in the system.
+One thing Stapor mentions is that besides the condition of the fluid itself—has it been contaminated by oil or petroleum-based fluids—is the level of the moisture in the system.
 Moisture leads to corrosion and compromises the brake system’s ability to perform properly, yet it can be very difficult to test for.

 Additionally, most brake system components are normally made from iron or steel which has a certain amount of copper in it.
 Over time, this copper gets absorbed into the brake fluid, which will also impact the ability of the braking system to perform correctly.
 Excessive copper can result in galvanic corrosion, which causes pitting in aluminum components—something that can be very difficult to detect.

 It’s a major reason why OEMs have recommended brake fluid service intervals and why, when a vehicle comes in the shop, the fluid should be examined and the OEM recommended service schedule followed.

 Also, because modern vehicles feature anti-lock brakes, stability control and traction control systems, the performance of these can be compromised if the brake system isn’t operating correctly resulting in increased stopping distances and DTCs that have to be diagnosed, pinpointed and solved.